zmilla93/SlimTrade/README.md

 # SlimTrade
 An overlay for Path of Exile that creates macro popups for trade messages.
 Can also scan for custom phrases, track trade history, ignore items, set color themes, and more!<br>
+POE must be run in 'Windowed Fullscreen' or 'Windowed'.

 ## Setup
 - Ensure you have Java : https://www.java.com/<br>